taecontrol/larvis/README.md

 All the watchers can be enabled or disabled from the Larvis configuration file.

+> [!IMPORTANT]
-> 💡 **Important**: RequestWatcher and QueryWatcher are not compatible with MoonGuard.
+> RequestWatcher and QueryWatcher are not compatible with MoonGuard.

 ## Sending Messages to Krater